Interdisciplinary Studies, BAIS Flex-Track Degree for Adults

 Offered in: Chicago | Schaumburg | Roosevelt Online

-The Flex-Track Program for Adults lets students earn their undergraduate degrees at an accelerated pace while balancing work and family commitments.
-Courses in the Flex-Track program are conveniently offered on-campus, online, and in “hybrid” mode (combining face-to-face meetings and online interactions).
+The Flex-Track program for adults lets students earn their undergraduate degrees at an accelerated pace while balancing work and family commitments.
+Courses in the Flex-Track program are available fully online.
+Some courses may be offered on campus on occasion.
 Courses are eight weeks in length, allowing adult students to reduce the time it takes to earn the bachelor’s degree.

 The Bachelor of Arts in Interdisciplinary Studies is a Flex-Track degree that gives students the opportunity to create an academic program tailored to their specific interests.
-Working with an advisor and with the approval of the assistant dean of the College of Professional Studies, students may choose up to four academic areas in which to complete 48 credit hours of coursework.
+Working with an advisor, students may choose up to four academic areas in which to complete 48 credit hours of coursework.
 Careful selection of academic areas will allow students to craft a program of study that fits their long-term career goals.

-- The Interdisciplinary Studies program will be designed in a conference between the student and the academic advisor and be approved by the College of Professional Studies assistant dean.
+- The Interdisciplinary Studies program will be designed in a conference between the student and the academic advisor and be approved by the Department Chair of Professional and Liberal Studies.

 - The major program consists of a minimum of 48 credit hours.